We at devtodev made the list of must-read books for game analysts which will broaden your horizons and make your games grow faster.

 4. Say It With Chart: The Executive's Guide to Visual Communication by Gene Zelazny

-Visualization is the shortest way from data to the solutions.
-That’s why being able to visualize data is equally as important as knowing Python.
-We highly recommend this step-by-step guide to create compelling and memorable presentations.
+Visualization is the quickest route from data to solutions.
+That's why the ability to visualize data is just as essential as proficiency in Python.
+We highly recommend this step-by-step guide for creating compelling and memorable presentations.

-5. How to Analyze Promotional Activities in Games by Vasiliy Sabirov
+5. How to Analyze Promotional Activities in Games by Devtodev

-The practical guide, written by me and published by devtodev, can be downloaded free of charge from our Education Center both in Russian and English.
-Starting promotional activities with discounts can be a part of the monetization strategy for many projects.
-However, in reality, we see that not everyone knows how to evaluate their effectiveness properly.
-In this book, we share insights and conclusions that will help you to make your promo activities successful.
+The practical book for game analysts, authored and published by the Devtodev team, is available for free download.
+Initiating promotional activities with discounts can be a component of the monetization strategy for many projects.
+However, in practice, we observe that not everyone knows how to accurately assess their effectiveness.
+In this book, we share insights and conclusions that will assist you in achieving success with your promotional activities.

 6. Naked Statistics: Stripping the Dread from the Data by Charles Wheelan